-Following discussion, it is now recommended that we move to a "unified programme" approach.
+As part of this strategy, we will move to a "unified programme" approach.
 This will involve a single programme incorporating all the key things that we need to do and of course using the overall approach set out in this strategy.
-Since the Trust Board considered the draft of this strategy, further work has been undertaken on what a "unified programme" could look like.
-The focus has been on using our priorities for 2019/20 as the basis for discussion.
-These will be considered elsewhere on the agenda of the March Trust Board meeting but the essential features are:
+We will start with the 2019/20 planning round and the essential features of the new approach will be: